 Reduce Your Risk of Influenza

-Please be aware that influenza (flu) is going around our community.
+Flu season in our community usually begins in the fall, perhaps October and ends in the spring, perhaps April.
 Anyone can catch the flu, but young children, older adults and people with certain health conditions are at risk for serious complications.
 Flu symptoms include fever, chills, muscle aches, cough, congestion, runny nose, headaches, and fatigue.

-Please ask your doctor for a note for your school nurse confirming the following diagnoses in the future: Strep, Influenza, RSV, or any communicable disease.
-This helps health service to monitor health and disease trends in the school.
+Next time you visit your child's doctor for Strep Throat, Influenza, RSV or any other communicable disease, please ask your doctor for a note for your school nurse confirming the diagnosis.
+This helps School Health Services to monitor health and disease trends in the school.